Key Takeaways

 Repeated Defiance of Higher-Court Orders

-Clutch has chronicled Schipper’s refusal to follow appellate rulings.
+Clutch has long chronicled Schipper’s refusal to follow appellate rulings.
 The Michigan Court of Appeals has sent cases back to Barry County after he ignored sentencing directives and constitutional guidance.
 When judges openly disregard oversight and believe that they know better, it erodes trust and leaves defendants in legal limbo.

 This isn’t a new concept.
 And if Schipper stayed up on case law, he would know: